 Biosecurity procedures for Air Cargo Unit Loading Devices (ULDs)

 Unit Loading Devices (ULDs) or Airway Cans used by the air transport industry are designed to meet specific airworthiness standards and are usually constructed from metal with no exposed timber.
-ULDs are normally unpacked at approved Bond Stores or Cargo Terminal Operator (CTO) depots at airports where DIBP and the department operate.
+ULDs are normally unpacked at approved Bond Stores or Cargo Terminal Operator (CTO) depots at airports where the Department of Home Affairs and the Department of Agriculture, Water and the Environment operate.